rest2437/auto-junkies/README.md

 ---

 - Getting both profiles separated was hard...
 One main thing that was fighting me in the beginning was using passport.
-Passport would not recognize the provider so we separated both like below
+Passport would not recognize the provider so I separated both like below...

 ```js
 //Provider//